Mesefa (SEFA) Price Reaches $0.0120 on Exchanges

-Mesefa (SEFA) traded up 0% against the dollar during the 1 day period ending at 18:00 PM E.T. on August 30th.
-In the last week, Mesefa has traded up 9.1% against the dollar.
-One Mesefa coin can currently be purchased for about $0.0120 or 0.00000060 BTC on major cryptocurrency exchanges.
-Mesefa has a total market capitalization of $5,168.38 and approximately $2.00 worth of Mesefa was traded on exchanges in the last 24 hours.
+Mesefa (SEFA) traded down 0% against the US dollar during the twenty-four hour period ending at 0:00 AM E.T. on September 3rd.
+One Mesefa coin can now be bought for approximately $0.0120 or 0.00000061 BTC on exchanges.
+Mesefa has a market capitalization of $5,168.23 and $2.00 worth of Mesefa was traded on exchanges in the last 24 hours.
+In the last seven days, Mesefa has traded up 0% against the US dollar.

 Here is how related cryptocurrencies have performed in the last 24 hours: